'Godzilla' tramples rivals with monster $93 million debut

 "Mad Men" star Jon Hamm plays a real-life sports agent who seeks to turn Indian cricket players into U.S. baseball stars in the $25 million film.

 Comedy "The Other Woman" earned $6.3 million for fifth place.
-It was released by 20th Century Fox, a unit of Twenty-First Century Fox.
+It stars Cameron Diaz, Kate Upton and Leslie Mann as women who seek revenge on a cheating husband and was released by 20th Century Fox, a unit of Twenty-First Century Fox.

 (Editing by Sophie Hares and Eric Walsh)